-To copy the position into the E-904 decision unit, go to the Positions tab in NEBS, select the position to be transferred at the Base decision unit level by clicking on the Copy/Transfer icon.
-When the Position Copy screen appears (shown on previous page), enter the decision unit being used for the transfer, E-904 in this example.
-Select the box to Reuse PCN, check the Opposite Copy box (to create a negative FTE) and select the Transfer in the Position Copy Type box.
-This process will copy the position from the base decision unit to E-904 as negative amounts to eliminate this position from this budget account.
+To transfer the position into the E-900 decision unit, go to the Positions tab in NEBS, select the position to be transferred at the Base decision unit level by clicking the check box near the PCN and choose the transfer link from the menu.

+When the Transfer Position screen appears (shown on next page), enter the decision unit being used for the transfer.
+Select the box to Reuse PCN# and click the Transfer Out button.
+This process will copy the position from the base decision unit to E-900 as negative amounts to eliminate this position from this budget account.